HarshitDawar55/MapReduce/README.md

 # MapReduce
-This repository contains many programs for mapreduce written in Java, with as simple code as possible.
+This repository contains many programs from Big Data field using mapreduce written in Java, with as simple code as possible.